kattoday/stream-logger/README.md

 # 🌀 Stream Logger Lambda

 This AWS Lambda function listens to DynamoDB Streams and logs every change (insert, update, delete) for real-time event tracking.
-Designed for projects like **GoalForge**, it helps monitor football-related events stored in DynamoDB.
+Designed for projects that helps monitor football-related events stored in DynamoDB.

 ---